-“Fundraisers MUST take all reasonable steps to treat a donor fairly, enabling them to make an informed decision about any donation.
-This MUST include taking into account the needs of any potential donor who may be in a vulnerable circumstance or require additional care and support to make an informed decision.”
+1.3.7 You must take into account the needs of any possible donor who may be in vulnerable circumstances or need extra care and support to make an informed decision.

-PET fundraising practice abides by the four key principles of ‘Treating Donors Fairly’ (page 5), namely:
+PET fundraising practice abides by the four key principles of ‘Treating Donors Fairly’ (page 6), namely:

 An individual who may need additional care and support, or may be considered to be in a vulnerable circumstance, can still have capacity to choose to donate to a charity.

 It is not feasible to provide a comprehensive set of factors or characteristics which would enable fundraisers to always identify an individual who is in vulnerable circumstances.
-We therefore use the checklist set out in ‘Treating Donors Fairly’ (page 10) to help identify signs in verbal and written communications that an individual may be in a vulnerable circumstance (it should be noted some signs are more relevant for verbal communication than written):
+We therefore use the checklist set out in ‘Treating Donors Fairly’ (page 15) to help identify signs in verbal and written communications that an individual may be in a vulnerable circumstance (it should be noted some signs are more relevant for verbal communication than written):

 Is the individual:

 Having difficulty processing information:

 If one or more of these signs are noted, we may contact the donor to assess in more detail whether we believe the donor to be vulnerable.
 This contact would be made in line with our data protection policies and adhering to any communication preferences the donor has stated.

 In some instances a supporter may actively declare their vulnerable status, or a family member of carer will alert PET.
 Where we have been given this information we act upon this, by asking the supporter or their family member/carer what kind of communication, if any, is acceptable.